 Following her graduation from Law School, Kelsey worked for a boutique firm in Portland.
 She helped hundreds of people negotiate, try, and settle their personal injury cases.
 She actively negotiated with opposing counsel, insurance adjusters, and health insurance companies to get the best results for her clients.
 This work and her previous experience have guided her passion for litigation and ensuring people are adequately protected.
 Kelsey is dedicated to ensuring her clients have a zealous advocate in the courtroom.

 Kelsey’s years of experience have taught her the importance of working closely with clients on every aspect of their civil legal matters.
 Kelsey would be honored to work with you to help solve your problem.
-In her free time, Kelsey enjoys reading nonfiction history, spending time with her soon-to-be husband, and playing with their dog.
+In her free time, Kelsey enjoys reading, spending time with her husband, and trying to keep up with their dog, Emma.